bentman/PoSh-NewCmBootImage/README.md

 # New-CMBootImage PowerShell Script

-This repository contains the `New-CmBootImage.ps1` script which automates the creation or modification of a boot image in Configuration Manager.
+This repository contains the `New-CmBootImage.ps1` script which assists the creation (or modification) of a boot image for Configuration Manager.
 The script facilitates the extraction of drivers from a specified logical folder in Configuration Manager and associates them with the boot image.
 Additionally, specified optional components are added to the boot image.

 ## Features: